kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 var stickerGroups = [StickerGroup]()
 ```

-Just as you did with the sticker browser view controller subclass, you'll need a `loadStickers` method.
-Add it in an extension:
+Just as you did with the sticker browser view controller subclass, you'll need to implement the `loadStickers` method.
+Add it in an extension as follows:

 ```swift
 extension StickerCollectionViewController {